Attorneys: Texas border facility is neglecting migrant kids

 “A Border Patrol agent came in our room with a 2-year-old boy and asked us, ‘Who wants to take care of this little boy?’
 Another girl said she would take care of him, but she lost interest after a few hours and so I started taking care of him yesterday,” one of the girls said in an interview with attorneys.

-Law professor Warren Binford, who is helping interview the children, said she couldn’t learn anything about the toddler, not even where he’s from or who his family is.
+Law professor Warren Binford, who is helping interview the children, said she could not learn anything about the toddle —not even where he’s from or who his family is.
 He is not speaking.

 Binford described that during interviews with children in a conference room at the facility, “little kids are so tired they have been falling asleep on chairs and at the conference table.”